 The title for this series of posts is inspired by the extensive series of instructional/reference books, which serve as non-intimidating guides for readers new to the various topics covered, or for readers who need a solid brush up.
 The title doesn’t imply that software CEO’s are Dummies; only that there is a need for a new type of “strategy framework” that produces more than fluff and which can be completed in a very short time.

 This post #6 explain how the ABC Company defines their Customer Value Proposition TODAY.

 A recap from post#5.

 The ABC company is an Independent Software Vendor planning to go global.
-They have asked a ValuePerform consultant helping them put an international Go-To-Market plan together.
-The ValuePerform consultant wants to know the current position of the ABC company before any work on future strategies commence.
+They have asked a ValuePerform consultant to help them put an international Go-To-Market plan together.
+The ValuePerform consultant wants to know the current position of the ABC company before any work on future strategies commences.
 It turns out that the management team wildly disagree on the priorities for financial performance.
 The consultant explains why the priorities must be made and the CEO and VP of sales have agreed to make the final priorities.
 The CEO and the VP of Sales meet and after 2 hours of discussion they agree on the following priorities:

 Do we agree?

 These priorities are presented by the CEO and VP of Sales at the next workshop where the entire management team is present.
 The ValuePerform consultant asks the management team if they agree?
 Some nod, some say yes and some don’t say anything.
-The consultant now asks each of the management team member to clearly state their position.
+The consultant now asks each of the management team members to clearly state their position.
 It turns out that the CTO and the VP of Professional Services still disagree.
 They have a hard time accepting that “new products” get the 4th priority.
-It is now agreed that CEO, VP of Sales, the CTO and the VP of professional services must clarify the issue.
+It is now agreed that the CEO, the VP of Sales, the CTO and the VP of professional services must clarify the issue.